New organic grocer opens first SC store Thursday in Mount Pleasant

 A barber shop recently opened in Mount Pleasant.

-Frank's Gentlemen's Salon can be found at 353 N. Shelmore Blvd., Suite 110, near the I'On community.
+Frank's Gentlemen's Salon can be found at 353 N. Shelmore Blvd. near the I'On community.

 Owned and operated by Cody Wright, it's open 9-6 p.m.
 Tuesday through Friday and 10 a.m.-4 p.m.
 Saturday.
 It's closed on Sunday and Monday.